Table of Contents

 And also, to the management and stakeholders on the progress.
 His job is to impress the stakeholders so that the team/organisation receives the growth for the business.

-This is one of the core responsibilities of the business analyst, to elaborate each element of the project in detail.
+This is one of the core responsibilities of the business analyst role in project management, to elaborate each element of the project in detail.

 An analyst chalks out a detailed plan about the requirement an expectation of the management.